hyperledger/besu-docs/docs/public-networks/how-to/connect/manage-peers.md

 The minimum number of peers is set by the `--Xp2p-peer-lower-bound` option, which also has a default of 25.
 If you reduce the `--max-peers` from the default, you must also set the `--Xp2p-peer-lower-bound` option to the same value or lower.
 For example, if you decrease `--max-peers` to 20, set `--Xp2p-peer-lower-bound` to 20 or lower.

-`--Xp2p-peer-lower-bound` is deprecated and is no longer supported.
+The `--Xp2p-peer-lower-bound` option is deprecated and no longer supported.
+Manage the number of peers using the `--max-peers` option.
 :::